ahlstromcj/seq66/README.md

         *   Greatly enhanced the event editor tab and the events that can be view and modified.
         *   Made port-mapping the default.
-At first startup the map exactly matches the existing port; the user can edit this setup in the 'rc' file.
+At first startup the map exactly matches the existing ports; the user can edit this setup in the 'rc' file or the Preferences dialog.
         *   Eliminated "missing ctrl" message at first startup.
         *   Fixed port ID setting in midibus, and adding output flag in midi_alsa_info.